morkev/slcc-csis-1430/README.md

 # SLCC-CSIS-1430
-CSIS-1430: Internet & XHTML Fundamentals Coursework at SLCC.
+CSIS 1430 - Internet & XHTML Fundamentals Coursework at SLCC.
 Please, feel free to use my code and do all the modifications you'd like to – I'm happy to help other students.

 ```
 function startGame() {